Department of Nutrition

 Career Opportunities in Dietetics

 Opportunities for employment in the field of dietetics exist in areas such as community nutrition, clinical nutrition, food marketing, food systems management, education, wellness centers, sports nutrition, research and consultation.
 Lipscomb has a Didactic Program in Dietetics approved by the Academy of Nutrition and Dietetics.
 Students who seek to become Registered Dietitians must complete a 1200-hour pre-professional practice experience in an AND-approved program beyond graduation from Lipscomb.
-Lipscomb also has an internship program, but admission to this program is separate from the regular undergraduate program, and is competitive with graduates from other institutions.
-Questions may be directed to Nancy Hunt, the Director of the Didactic Program in Dietetics (DPD) at Lipscomb or Anne Lowery, the Director of the Dietetics Internship (DI) program.
+Lipscomb also has an accredited internship program, but admission to this program is separate from the regular undergraduate program, and is competitive with graduates from other institutions.
+Please refer to the Special Programs pages on this website for information regarding the Dietetic Internship.
+Questions about the undergraduate nutrition program may be directed to Nancy Hunt, the Director of the Didactic Program in Dietetics (DPD) at Lipscomb.

 Student Dietetics Association